hyperledger/aries-rfcs/features/0044-didcomm-file-and-mime-types/README.md

 "I am looking at a DIDComm V1 Signed Envelope", or "This file is in DIDComm V1 Signed Envelope format", or "Does my editor have a DIDComm V1 Signed Envelope plugin?"

-As with *.dee files, the best way to hande *.dse files is to map them to a custom MIME type.
+As with \*.dee files, the best way to handle \*.dse files is to map them to a custom MIME type.
 The recommendation is `application/didcomm-sig-env`, with `application/jws` as a fallback, and `application/json` as an even less desirable fallback.